awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

   + Names and descriptions are limited to the following characters: a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=&;\{\}\!$\*\.
   + A security group name cannot start with `sg-` as these indicate a default security group\.
   + A security group name must be unique within the VPC\.
++ A security group can only be used in the VPC that you specify when you create the security group\.

 ## Default security group for your VPC<a name="DefaultSecurityGroup"></a>